toasterofbread/toastbits/content/projects/spmp/_index.en.md

 ---
 title: "SpMp"
-description: "A YouTube Music client for Android and Linux (and Windows) I've been working on since August 2022.
+description: "A YouTube Music client for Android and Desktop I've been working on since August 2022.
 I've implemented useful queue manipulation features, as well as language and metadata customisation options."

 github_repo: "spmp"